FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 }
 ```

+This is going to end up doing a lot of the same work that our `Invalid*32` variants did before so we
+will include not only the `Error` provided by the `io` library but also the name of where we failed
+as a string literal.

-Before we start in on the update to our `lib.rs` we should take care of one other thing,
+Before we start in on the update to our `lib.rs` we should take care of one other thing, updating
-updating this project from the 2018 edition to use the 2021 edition.
-Thankfully this just
+this project from the 2018 edition to use the 2021 edition.
+Thankfully this just means updating the
-means updating the value in our `Cargo.toml`.
+value in our `Cargo.toml`.

 ```toml
 # ./Cargo.toml